microsoft/react-native-test-app/CONTRIBUTING.md

 If you choose to use Visual Studio, remember to first set the target platform to `x64`.
 It may be set to `ARM64` by default.

+> [!NOTE]
+>
-> **Note:** If you made changes to `app.json` or any other assets, you should
+> If you made changes to `app.json` or any other assets, you should re-run
-> re-run `install-windows-test-app` to make sure that the changes are included
+> `install-windows-test-app` to make sure that the changes are included in the
-> in the Visual Studio project.
+> Visual Studio project.

 ## Adding New Files